merzlab/QUICK-docs/docs/source/hands-on-tutorials.rst

      ./quick.cuda water.in > water.run.log

 The content in *water.run.log* is not useful for users.
-If debug flags are enabled, output useful for developers can be found here.
+If debug flags are enabled, information useful for developers can be found here.

 The information reported in *.out* (from now on output) file are as follows.
 In the beginning of output